vwall/compass-twitter-bootstrap/README.md

 ## Upgrading

-If you want to contribute and help out keeping this gem in sync with the latest release of Twitter Bootstrap, you should keep in mind that all mixins are prefixed with `ctb-`.
+If you want to contribute and help out keeping this gem in sync with the latest release of Bootstrap, you should keep in mind that all mixins are prefixed with `ctb-`.
 With this prefixed we can't run into problems where the converted less-mixins conflict with native Compass names, parameters, ...

-There is a Rake-task that will help you to fetch all recent changes from the Twitter Bootstrap master:
+There is a Rake-task that will help you to fetch all recent changes from the Bootstrap master:

 `rake convert`